 Finally, make sure to get ready at home if your child gets annoyed with clothes changes.
 It is easier to fix an outfit that got wrinkled during the drive than a red cheeked kiddo with teary eyes.

 Even little kids understand simple instructions, so explain to them what is expected.
 If you have multiple kids, ask the older ones to be in charge of the smaller ones, holding hands and supplying tickles for laughs.
-Especially at mini sessions, like the one coming up on May 8 (book here), talking to your child ahead of time helps.
+Especially at mini sessions, talking to your child ahead of time helps.

 I mentioned bringing your child’s favorite toy earlier, but did ever think about using it as a prop?
 Let your child play with it to get those smiles.